Obesity and walking: Stride and cadence

 Numerous studies have examined the differences in stride between obese and non-obese individuals.
 Spyropoulos et al. in 1991 examined stride length, width, and joint angle differences between the two groups.
 They found that obese individuals take shorter (1.25 m vs. 1.67 m) and wider (0.16 m vs. 0.08 m) strides than their non-obese counterparts.
 Browning and Kram also observed obese people taking wider strides (~30% greater) across differing walking speeds (0.50, 0.75, 1.00, 1.50, and 1.75 m/s), but the stride width did not change with differing speed.
 They did not find stride lengths to be different across speeds.
 Along with taking wider strides, several articles have found obese individuals to walk at slower velocities than their non-obese counterparts, claiming that this might be due to balance and body control while walking.
-Ledin and Odkivst support this theory in a study when they added mass by way of a weighted shirt (20% body weight) to lean individuals and saw sway increase.
+Ledin and Odkvist support this theory in a study when they added mass by way of a weighted shirt (20% body weight) to lean individuals and saw sway increase.
 Increased sway has also been observed in pre-pubertal boys.
 Though obese individuals may be able to accommodate for the extra mass in terms of balance because they walk with it every day, several studies have found that obese people spend more time in the stance rather than swing phase during the walking cycle and increase double support time.
 Slower cadences, or number of steps within a certain period of time, have also been associated with obese individuals when compared to lean individuals and would be expected with slower walking speeds.
 Others have found no difference in obese people walking velocities and find that they share a similar preferred walking speed with lean individuals.